EJSnow

 $ openssl x509 -outform DER -in MOK.crt -out MOK.cer

-The MOK.key file is the private key used to sign the kernel and GRUB; MOK.crt is a certificate for sbsign (which we'll use to sign the kernel and GRUB) and MOK.cer is a different format of the certificate that is enrolled in MokManager.
+The MOK.key file is the private key used to sign the kernel and GRUB; MOK.crt is the certificate tied to the key used in signing GRUB and the kernel and MOK.cer is a different format of the certificate that shim/MokManager use for verification.

 Configuring GRUB

 GRUB out of the box will not be very Secure Boot compliant.
 It stores its modules in separate files and dynamically loads them at boot; with this approach we can't do that so instead all the modules necessary to boot must be embedded in GRUB's main EFI binary, grubx64.efi.
-Also, grubx64.efi needs a Secure Boot Advanced Targeting (SBAT) section embedded in it as well which includes information about the binary, and is required in order for shim to load it.
-There's a sample SBAT file included in /usr/share/grub/sbat.csv and it will serve our purposes.
+Shim also requires that the binary has a Secure Boot Advanced Targeting (SBAT) section in it (which it uses to prevent versions of GRUB with known vulnerabilities from loading even if they otherwise pass the checks).
+GRUB provides one at /usr/share/grub/sbat.csv that we can use.

 GRUB_MODULES="